-Marni Fall 2005 Coat
+Marni Fall 2005 Astrakhan Coat

 This glossy black astrakhan coat piece is a stand-out piece from Marni’s Fall 2005 collection.
 Astrakhan, also known as Persian lamb, is a distinctive fur taken from young karakul sheep, prized for its tightly curled texture and soft, lustrous surface.
-Marni’s use of such materials ties directly to its origins: founded in Milan in 1994 by Swiss-born designer Consuelo Castiglioni, the label began as an offshoot of her husband’s family fur business, which supplied pelts to major luxury houses including Dior, Prada, and Louis Vuitton.
-Initially conceived as a creative side project within the fur trade, Marni quickly evolved into an independent fashion house celebrated for its avant-garde sensibility.
+Marni’s use of these materials ties to its origins: founded in Milan in 1994 by Swiss-born designer Consuelo Castiglioni, the label began as an offshoot of her husband’s family fur business, which supplied pelts to major luxury houses including Dior, Prada, and Louis Vuitton.
+Initially conceived as a creative side project within the fur trade, Marni evolved into an independent fashion house celebrated for its avant-garde aesthetic.

 • Marni Fall 2005 • Astrakhan fur • Straight cut • Rear vent • Snap-style hook closures • Lined in black silk • Made in Italy